szaghi/FUNDAL/README.md

 OpenACC/OpenMP allows to manage (highly parallel, accelerated ) device memory by means of runtime rutines, e.g. allocate and copy to/from device.
 These routines, in general, handles C's pointers: FUNDAL provides a convenient fortran API to use OpenMP/OpenACC runtime routines handling C's data in background simplifying end-user experience.
+FUNDAL API is designed to (seamless) unify OpenACC and OpenMP runtime routines calling in order to minimize end-user's effort in developing device-offloaded applications.

 Go to [Top](#top)